phoeluga/ioBroker.synochat/README.md

 	* **Web instance for messages send from Synology chat to ioBroker adapter instance**

-        The synochat adapter is using a `web` adapter to make web hooks available.
+        The `synochat` adapter is using a `web` adapter to make web hooks available.
 You need to select a specific instance of the `web` adapter to provide a dedicated web hook to the Synology chat integration.

 	<div id="channel-configuration"></div>

     #### 2.2.2.
-Channel configuration:
+Channel configuration / management:
 	![IobrokerInstanceSettingsChannelConfiguration](./docs/images/diIobrokerInstanceSettingsChannelConfiguration.png)

+	* **Channel enabled**

+		This option can be used to disable the handling of incoming or outgoing messages.

+		This can be useful if e.g. the user wants to disable the use of a channel only temporarily and wants to keep the settings like the access token or similar to prevent to collect them again.

     * **Channel name**